pydata/xarray/doc/getting-started-guide/faq.rst

    "Excel (.xls, .xlsx)","xarray.open_dataset()","`pandas <https://pandas.pydata.org/>`_, `openpyxl <https://pypi.org/project/openpyxl/>`_ "
    "JSON (.json)","xarray.open_dataset()","`json <https://docs.python.org/3/library/json.html>`_, `pandas <https://pandas.pydata.org/>`_"

-To use these IO functions in xarray, you can simply call them with the path to the file(s) you want to read as an argument.
+To use these backend functions in xarray, you can simply call them with the path to the file(s) you want to read as an argument.

 NetCDF
 ------